 PBX, PBX plus and PB9 appear to be PB5 clones - A7 chipset.

-The JAMMA version of Pandora's box 6 re-introduced support for CRT screens through JAMMA for CGA at 15hz.
+In 2018, the JAMMA version of Pandora's box 6 re-introduced support for CRT screens through JAMMA for CGA at 15hz.

 This made it ideal for arcade machines, even though some more demanding arcade titles still struggled.

 The family version used a different connection with HDMI and VGA output that supported LCD flat screens.
 They were meant to support old school CGA but as mentioned this was hit and miss dependent on model and if it was a clone.